Skip to content

 // Request without response within SLA

-pattern SLABreach =
+pattern SLABreach = Request as req

--> NOT(Response[request_id == req.id]) within 5s
+within 5s

-stream SLAAlerts = *
+stream SLAAlerts = SLABreach

 IoT Device Monitoring